Skip to content

 2. Missing ID Handling: Any asset IDs missing from individual submissions are filled with neutral rankings of 0.5 after the uniform ranking step

-3. Averaging: The meta model takes the arithmetic mean of all normalized rankings across all valid submissions for each day
+3. Average slots: Create a single prediction for each user by taking the arithmetic mean of all normalized rankings across all submission slots for each user.

 Access and Downloads